Skip to main content

 A generation_preset is an object with a bundle of properties that specifies:

-• The prompt_template that is rendered then sent to the LLM.
+• The prompt_template that is rendered and then sent to the LLM.

 • The LLM used.